 To find candidates, the company partnered with Generation USA, a nonprofit organization that offers free, technology-focused career training to help reskill workers.
 (Verizon donated $44 million to Generation USA to help the nonprofit expand its classroom training to 26 cities by the end of 2022.)
 Graduates from Generation USA's 15-week full-stack Java developer boot camp in Dallas interviewed with Verizon for 21 full-time, paid roles that had been designated for the apprenticeship program.

-“We have people ranging from right out of high school to people who have gone to college and gotten a degree and changed their career path later on,” says West.
+There is a strong list of Thrive apprentice examples to showcase the program, says West.
+“We have people ranging from right out of high school to people who have gone to college and gotten a degree and changed their career path later on.”
 They include former firefighter Johnny Tyson III and Sharon Kindles, who worked as a detention officer.

-The 12-month apprenticeship program consists of 80% applied on-the-job learning and 20% instructional training.
-For example, apprentices' schedules might include three weeks of working with Verizon managers and colleagues followed by one week of classroom education.
+The 12-month Verizon apprenticeship program consists of 80% applied on-the-job learning and 20% instructional training.
+For example, some apprentice schedules include three weeks of working with Verizon managers and colleagues followed by one week of classroom education.

-Though Verizon’s apprentices are working in a hybrid model, combining Dallas-based office work and remote work, that may change as the program evolves.
+Though the Verizon apprentices are working in a hybrid model, combining Dallas-based office work and remote work, that may change as the program evolves.
 “The plan is that they will follow their groups’ Work Forward designation, so most will become hybrid employees,” says West.

 Partnering for Success